thomasmichaelwallace/unity-games/pilot/Assets/Text/script.md

 # smiley

-the smiley face looks sinister; reflecting the light of the fire from the old geroge's shed. hard to know what started it, but i bet those cans of fuel will keep it burning long after we've gone.
+the smiley face looks sinister; reflecting the light of the fire from old geroge's shed. hard to know what started it, but those cans of fuel will keep it burning long after we've gone.

 [!](!)